NPS survey in EDSL

 [20]:

-['John, a retired veteran who loves his garden and is highly satisfied with the personalized service',
+['John, a retired teacher who is thrilled with the eco-friendly garden design',

 Next we pass the personas to create a set of agents: